jwikman/nab-al-tools/CONTRIBUTING.md

 * All tests should pass locally.
 If tests are failing unrelated to changes you've made; create an issue.
 * Create pull request as draft
 * Write a good description if the referenced issue is lacking information regarding the indented solution.
-* Once all build checks/test have passed set the PR to Ready for review.
+* Once all build checks/test have passed mark the PR to Ready for review.

 ## Getting Started